-All RB teachers have been trained, auditioned, background checked (through Colorado Bureau of Investigation) and have experience working with children/teens!
+All RB teachers have been trained, auditioned, background checked (through Colorado Bureau of Investigation) and have experience working with youth!
 We strive to bring on board teachers who live their yoga/mindfulness practice off of the mat.
 Integrity is a big part of our RB culture!

 Julie struggled with anxiety her entire life until she found yoga/mindfulness.
 She began her journey with children’s yoga in 2006, while working in the school system.
 She quickly realized the impact that mindfulness had on her students.
 Julie’s classes focus on self regulation, emotional intelligence, mindfulness, self awareness and of course fun!
 She believes in creating a safe space for children to express themselves authentically.
 She founded Radiant Beginnings with the intention of bringing stress relieving tools into the lives of children/teens.
 For more information click here.